morganwilliamsb/website/_listen/parodi-i dri-nyow.md

 *for violin, clarinet in Bb, and piano*

-> *Parodi i dri* (Parody for Three) was written specifically for student performers.
-The repertoire for violin, clarinet, and piano is often light in character, and, as its title suggests, this work deliberately engages with that tradition.
-The trio incorporates both direct quotations and fleeting allusions to textures familiar from earlier works for the combination.
+> The repertoire for violin, clarinet and piano is generally on the lighter side; as its title suggests, Morgan-Williams’ ‘parody for three’ is, quite deliberately, no exception.
+The trio incorporates both quotations of specific works and fleeting allusions to textures familiar from previous works for the combination.
+Quotation-spotters may discern fragments from a wide variety of sources ranging from Beethoven’s Septet (which, aptly enough, he also arranged for a similar combination) to Brahms’s Double Concerto, Vaughan Williams’ Fantasia on a theme of Thomas Tallis, and The Rite of Spring.
+They might, though, also miss the forest for the trees.
+These borrowed materials are very much subsumed into the overall flow, generally serving as sly winks in the background, more for the players’ amusement than for the audience’s erudition.
 >
-> Fragments from a wide range of sources may be discerned, including Beethoven’s *Septet*, Brahms’s *Double Concerto*, Vaughan Williams’s *Fantasia on a Theme of Thomas Tallis*, and *The Rite of Spring*.
-These borrowed materials are absorbed into the musical flow, functioning less as overt references and more as understated gestures — often intended as moments of recognition and amusement for the performers rather than as signals for the listener.
->
-> For reasons of register and colour, the violin’s lowest string is tuned a whole tone lower than usual, allowing a closer alignment with the clarinet’s low register.
+> The violin’s lowest string is tuned a whole-tone lower than usual, for the sake of a closer rapprochement with the clarinet’s low register.
 >
 > – Carl Rosman